What's "High Effort" and how is it calculated?

 You have your own, personal High Effort Threshold which is used to classify each throw.
 This threshold is constantly changing as you continue to throw and we learn about you and your throwing style.
 Each time you open the app or log on to motusDASH, we update your threshold like this:

-- Get all throws from the past two weeks that were not simulated or weighted ball throws
+- Get all throws from the past two weeks that were not simulated

 The high effort classification of throws does not affect your data in any way, it is simply additional feedback about your throwing workload that you can use to compare days.